core-wg/corrclar/draft-bormann-core-corr-clar.md

    security sessions.
    Where extensions are already actively being developed, this work should be done in the context of the extension effort.

+   {:type="a"}
+   1. Protocol mechanisms that have been defined for stitching together connections or phases of an underlying connection, such as Connection Identifiers for DTLS 1.2 {{RFC9176}}, may enable keeping the session/epoch unchanged and even to change the transport address (ip-address/port), once appropriately modified match boxing rules are specified for the stitching mechanism.
+      (These rules either need to be defined to be implicitly active for any use of the mechanism or they may require negotiation, see below.)

 2. Optimizations such as Eclipse/Californium EndpointContextMatcher
    {{CF-MATCHER}} might not work properly unless both sides of the